jimsynz/lamina_dashboard/README.md

 ## Distribution

 You can use `Lamina.Dashboard` to view the configuration on remote nodes by simply adding the `lamina_dashboard` package as a dependency of your remote nodes.

+## Github Mirror

+This repository is mirrored [on Github](https://github.com/jimsynz/lamina_dashboard) from it's primary location [on my Forejo instance](https://harton.dev/james/lamina_dashboard).
+Feel free to raise issues and open PRs on Github.

 ## License